soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The screen shows the configure command options.
 The save button is circled.](media/template-configure-command.png "Configure Command")

-13. Now, we can define the dashboard by pressing the _Dashboard_ option in the top menu, and selecting _Line Chart_ from the left-hand menu.
+13. Now, we can define the dashboard by pressing the _Dashboard_ option in the top menu and selecting _Line Chart_ from the left-hand menu.
 Define a line chart for each of the telemetry fields (PumpRate, TimePumpOn, MotorPower, MotorSpeed, CasingFriction) - keeping all the default values:

     ![The screen shows the Dashboard menu item is selected and circled.
 The Library menu has the Line Chart menu item selected.](media/line-chart.png "Line Chart")